twelvelabs-io/twelvelabs-python/README.md

   - **Generative models (Pegasus)**: These models generate text based on your videos.
     For your index, both Marengo and Pegasus are enabled.
 - The `models.options` fields specify the types of information each video understanding model will process.
 - The models and the model options specified when you create an index apply to all the videos you upload to that index and cannot be changed.
+For details, see the [model options](https://docs.twelvelabs.io/v1.3/docs/model-options) page.

 The output should look similar to the following: